trungnguyenhuynhminh46/microservices-ecommerce/README.md

 The application is expected to support the following core functionalities:

 - User registration, login, and authentication.
-- Managing user profiles including view, update, and deactivate.
+- Managing user profiles including view, update.
 - Product listing with detailed information and availability.
 - Inventory tracking and adjustment on order placement or cancellation.
 - Placing, viewing, and cancelling customer orders.